aabbtree77/blog/article1/index.md

 - [mini-js](https://github.com/maierfelix/mini-js/tree/master): "Minimal self-hosted JavaScript compiler in 1k lines of code."

-- [Monkey](https://github.com/search?q=monkey+interpreter): A minimal Js-like language implemented with a recursive descent parser, in Go.
+- [Monkey](https://github.com/search?q=monkey+interpreter): A minimal Js-like language interpreter and bytecode VM implemented with a recursive descent parser, in Go.
 Lots of following!

 - [Mugo](https://benhoyt.com/writings/mugo/): A subset of Go compiled to the x86-64 assembly, in Go.

-- [M/o/Vfuscator](https://www.youtube.com/watch?v=R7EEoWg6Ekk): The single instruction C compiler.

 ### Distributed Systems

-- [Martin Fowler](https://martinfowler.com/bliki/FirstLaw.html): "My First Law of Distributed Object Design: Don't distribute your objects."

 - [Sameer Ajmani](https://sourcegraph.com/blog/go/simulating-a-real-world-system-in-go): Simulating a Real-World System in Go.

-- [Web Dev Cody](https://www.youtube.com/watch?v=SJaEbmeAI0o): Why understanding concurrency in Go is so important.
-Initially called "This is the biggest Go lang footgun."

 ### Design

-- [Cliff Brake](https://community.tmpdir.org/t/how-to-create-a-presentation-in-draw-io/488): How to create a presentation in draw.io.

 - [Dynomight](https://dynomight.net/lists/): How I learned to stop worrying and structure all writing as a list.